pcinfogmach/PdfiumViewer.WPF/README.md

 Apache 2.0 License.

-> Note: this is a fork of bezzad/PdfiumViewer project for .NET Framework 4.8 and compatible with VS2017.
+> Note: this is a fork of bezzad/PdfiumViewer project for .NET Framework 4.8 and compatible with VS2017 and Windows 7.
 [bezzad/PdfiumViewer](https://github.com/bezzad/PdfiumViewer) is a .Net Core WPF port of [pvginkel/PdfiumViewer](https://github.com/pvginkel/PdfiumViewer)

-I am going to implement search and text select features, as well as fix some bugs.
+Additional features compared to the bezzad/PdfiumViewer:
+* Thrumbnail view
+* Pringting
+* Text search and highlighting
+* Text selection (copy to clipboard and drag and drop text)
+* Support Pdf links
+* Improved performance
+* Use pdfium binaris from [bblanchon/pdfium-binaries](https://github.com/bblanchon/pdfium-binaries)
+* Lot of bug fixes

 ![PdfiumViewer.WPF](https://raw.githubusercontent.com/bezzad/PdfiumViewer/master/screenshot.png)